 The following experiment was performed.
 To prepare the initial solution, a few crystals of solid iodine were dissolved in 50.0 mL of an aqueous solution of potassium iodide (0.1112 g).
 Then, 50.0 mL of dichloromethane were added, and the mixture was vigorously shaken until equilibration.
-After phase separation, the organic phase was titrated by 16.20 mL while the aqueous phase was titrated by 8.00 mL of the standard aqueous solution of sodium thiosulfate pentahydrate (14.9080 g in 1.000 L of solution) in the presence of starch.
-The process is schematically represented on the next page:
+After phase separation, each phase was titrated by 16.20 mL (organic phase) and by 8.00 mL (aqueous phase) of the standard aqueous solution of sodium thiosulphate pentahydrate (14.9080 g in 1.000 L of solution) in the presence of starch.
+The process is schematically represented below: